razee-io/Razeedash-api/README.md

 {"Authorization": "Bearer <the token value returned from signUp or signIn>"}
 ```

-For all other supported graphql APIs, please click `DOCS` or `SCHEMA` from the graphql play-ground.
+For all other supported graphql APIs, please click `DOCS` or `SCHEMA` from the graphql play-ground